 Want to get a little something extra out of every day?
 Sign up for my Living (and loving) Life newsletter.

-Question from Melissa: Several of my friends and I were talking about all the snow we’re getting this year in upstate New York when someone said they can remember a time when there was snow on the ground in all 50 states at the same time.
+Question from Melissa: Several of my friends and I were talking about all the snow we received this year in upstate New York when someone said they can remember a time when there was snow on the ground in all 50 states at the same time.

 None of us believed him when he said that.
 Is it true?
 That just doesn’t seem possible.